-To address the global conservation needs by funding sustainable conservation projects that preserve critical habitats and/or it's associated species that are dependent upon them.
+Noonetime supports critical conservation needs by funding sustainable local conservation projects that preserve and protect endangered habitats and/or its associated species that are dependent upon them.

 Noonetime recognizes that the needs of the planet and of all living things upon it are interconnected.
 Critical habitat and the threatened species dependent on them go hand in hand as world population soars, and traditional ways of life are lost to global economies.
 In recognition of this, Noonetime has created a “conservation” branch so that interested supporters can choose to “share the love’ for the planet by supporting well researched local, community based conservation programs that depend on external assistance to achieve their goals in preserving critical habitats and/or the species that are dependent upon them.

 Conservation of critical habitat often means preservation of a particular species, and needs to include local commitment and efforts to implement policies and projects that are necessary to realize the conservation goal.
 Each conservation project chosen by Noonetime is evaluated for its impact and achievability and importance to local communities and global conservation initiatives by focusing on well-researched and informed programs by organizations with broad base approval by conservation professionals and government agencies.
 Efforts will be monitored and administered by knowledgeable, committed, local individuals and conservation experts that constantly assess the project viability and on-going success.